-Single Phase 240V Operation:
+Single Phase 120V and 240V Operation:

-This unit is rated for use with single phase 240V input.
-However, the unit may be used with single phase 208V if the voltage does not drop below 206V.
-If using this unit on 208V, duty cycle and displayed wire feed speed accuracy.
+This unit is rated for use with single phase 120 or 240V input.
+(The output will be reduced on 120V) However, the unit may be used with single phase 208V if the voltage does not drop below 206V.
+If using this unit on 208V 1 phase, duty cycle and displayed wire feed speed accuracy.
 Accuracy and helpfulness of the Powerset function settings may also be affected.
 Rated and Inrush Amperage will rise proportionately as well.
 If you decide to use this machine on 208V, before installing permanently, have an licensed electrician monitor voltage fluctuations, particularly under load and during peak use times.
 If the voltage remains constant, and steady without dropping below the 206V threshold, this unit may be used.
 Damage caused by using on undervoltage power sources is not covered by the warranty.
 Always be aware of the voltage output and the quality of the power source being used.